candy-kingdom/mints/README.md

 $ python test.py -s 1
 ```

-To define a shortcut letter for a flag or an option, the `short` parameter of either `Flag` or `Opt` annotations should be used:
+To define a shortcut letter for a flag or an option, the `short` parameter of either `Flag` or `Opt` annotation should be used:
 ```py
 # test.py